windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/routing.md

         delete: DeleteController
 ```

-Or use wildcards to map all methods to one controller:
+Or use wildcard to map all methods to one controller:

 ``` yaml
     action: